 The privately owned village was first recorded in documents in 1278.
 Initially, it did not create its own parish, being subject to the building in Przewóz.
-Only before 1463, the Gothic church of Saint Barbara was erected before 1463 from the foundation of the Borkowie family from Gryżyna.
+Only before 1463, the Gothic church of St. Barbara was built, founded by the Borek family from Gryżyna.
 Probably originally it was an unvoulted, small building consisting only of the later chancel and sacristy.
 After a few or several years, the nave was added, and in the first half of the 16th century the church was rebuilt and enlarged by the Ostrorog Lwowscy family (gables, stellar vaults).
 At the end of the 16th century, it was handed over to the Lutherans.
 It returned to the Catholics in 1622.